mlong93/personal-website/about.md

 ## What I do for fun
 I don't consume mass media.
 I'm not on TikTok, Youtube, Twitch, Discord, BeReal, etc. I don't have any streaming subscriptions, and the only TV I watch is sports -- specifically the NFL, NBA, NCAA, and tennis.
 The only news publication I subscribe to is [The Economist](https://www.economist.com).

 I like to read, bake, hike, and plan trips.
 Occasionally I watch film.
-My favorite movie is [Burning](https://www.imdb.com/title/tt7282468/), and I like short stories and films that make me question what I see on screen.
+My favorite movie is [Burning](https://www.imdb.com/title/tt7282468/), and I like short stories and films that make me question what I see on screen (arthouse films, post-modernism).

 # Favorites
 ## Books